benland/Banana6051/README.md

-**I used yeoman boilerplate to the head start.
+**I used yeoman boilerplate for the head start.
 During development I also used bower and grunt(also helped with deployment).**